Flutter Agency vs React Native in 2026: The Honest Comparison to Pick Right

 That's it.
 If you want details and numbers backing that verdict, read on.

-1. Performance: who's really faster?
+1. Performance and rendering: who's really faster?

 Flutter compiles to native code